magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_payment_new_field.md

 {% endcollapsible %}

-## Step 2 Create an InstallData script
+## Step 2 Create an InstallSchema script

-Next, we need to create the InstallData script.
+Next, we need to create the InstallSchema script.
 Because adding an new column technically into several tables, such as `quote_payment` and `sales_order_payment.`

-Create the file `app/code/Learning/CustomField/Setup/InstallData.php`:
+Create the file `app/code/Learning/CustomField/Setup/InstallSchema.php`:

 {% collapsible Show code %}